Multicohort Phase II Trial of sEphB4-HSA+Pembrolizumab in Solid Tumors

 accepting new patients

 Duarte California 91010 United States

 - Mamta Parikh, MD (ucdavis)

-Assistant Professor, Hematology and Oncology.
-Authored (or co-authored) 15 research publications
+Assistant Professor, Hematology and Oncology, School of Medicine.
+Authored (or co-authored) 16 research publications

 - accepting new patients